Gualala roach: Etymology

 The Gualala roach is classified within the genus Hesperoleucus, this name combines the Latin word Hesperus, which means "western", and leucos, which is thought to be a shortening of Myloleucus, a synonym of Gila.
 This name reflects that the species in this genus are found in Western North America and their similarity to Gila.
 The specific name prefixes pinna, which mean "fin", with parvi, meaning "small", a reference to the small, rounded fins.

 Description

-The Gualala roach is a small fish with the adults having typical length of 5 to 8 cm, they have a similar bronzy color to the California roach (H. symmetricus).
-It can be distinguished from other species in the genus Hesperoleucus in having smaller scales, with between 54 and 65 scales along its lateral line, a shorter snout, shorter rounded fins and a thicker body.
-The number of fin rays in the dorsal fin is 7-8, averaging at 8 and between 6 and 8 anal fin rays, averaging 6.
-There is a aple stripe with a width of 2 scales along the flanks, above the lateral line, there is a thinner darker stripe blow this and several thinnergark stripes which fade towards the belly.
+The Gualala roach is a small fish, with adults typically measuring 5 to 8 cm in length.
+They have a bronzy color similar to that of the California roach (H. symmetricus).
+This species can be distinguished from other members of the genus Hesperoleucus by its smaller scales, with between 54 and 65 scales along its lateral line, a shorter snout, shorter rounded fins and a thicker body.
+The dorsal fin contains 7-8 rays, averaging 8, while the anal fin has 6-8 rays, averaging 6.
+Along the flanks, above the lateral line, there is a pale stripe about 2 scales wide.
+Below this stripe lies a thinner, darker stripe, accompanied by several thinner dark stripes which fade toward the belly.